sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 production, the permissions were wrong, a backup has locked a file, etc., and everything pauses.
 (Not only what you're trying to do - but everything else that _coincidentally_ might be using the same thread.)

+If you are running single threaded, then you have no other choice then to use some sort of reactive programming (i.e. event loop + callbacks), or some sort of yielding as is done with fibers because a single thread cannot be pre-empted by the system.

 # What if Processes Were Not Expensive?